hanxiaoshuai/kubernetes.github.io/docs/tasks/run-application/run-single-instance-stateful-application.md

 kubectl run -it --rm --image=mysql:5.6 mysql-client -- mysql -h <pod-ip> -p <password>
 ```

-This command creates a new Pod in the cluster running a mysql client
+This command creates a new Pod in the cluster running a MySQL client
 and connects it to the server through the Service.
 If it connects, you
 know your stateful MySQL database is up and running.